Andy Hardy: Series

-The central relationship in the movies was between Andy and his father.
-Judge Hardy, played by the grandfatherly looking Stone, was a man of absolute morality and integrity, with a stern demeanor, but a kind heart and droll sense of humor.
-A typical plot involved Andy getting into minor trouble with money or girls, usually because of youthful selfishness and a willingness to fudge the truth.
-This would lead to a "man-to-man" talk with his father, after which Andy would do the right thing.
+The central relationship in the films was between Andy and his father, Judge James Hardy, played by the grandfatherly looking Stone.
+Judge Hardy was a man of absolute morality and unimpeachable integrity, with a stern demeanor, but a kind heart and droll sense of humor.
+A typical Hardy film plot involved Andy getting into a minor predicament involving money or girls, usually because of youthful naivety, impulsiveness and a tendency to fudge the truth.
+This would lead to a "man-to-man" talk between Andy and his father, after which Andy would invariably do the right thing.

 In three films, Rooney was paired with Judy Garland, beginning with Love Finds Andy Hardy, and continuing with Andy Hardy Meets Debutante (1940) and Life Begins for Andy Hardy (1941).
 Garland's character, Betsy Booth, is an aspiring singer and she sings in the first two of these films.
-However, although Garland songs were planned for the final film, they were eventually dropped.
-Unlike Garland-Rooney films outside of the Andy Hardy series, Rooney's Hardy character is not a musician, so Garland and Rooney do not perform together in the Hardy films.
+Although Garland songs were planned for the final film, they were eventually dropped.
+Unlike Garland-Rooney films outside of the Andy Hardy series, Rooney's Hardy character is not a musician, so Garland and Rooney do not perform together in any of the Hardy films.

 Rooney played the character continuously from age 16 to 25, when he appeared in Love Laughs at Andy Hardy (1946), in which Andy returned to civilian life after fighting in World War II.
 Twelve years later, an attempt to revive the series with an older, wiser Andy was made in 1958 with Andy Hardy Comes Home, but it turned out to be the final film in the series.
 Thus, the Andy Hardy series ended with a "To Be Continued", which indeed has yet to be continued.